slu-soc5650/slu-soc5650.github.io/content/docs/meeting_11.md

 For labels, we'll discuss how to modify both their contents, use the halo effect, and change their visibility range.

+## Analaysis Development - Duplicating Your StoryMap
+Duplicate your story by opening it, clicking the `Edit story` button, and then choosing `Duplicate story` from the options menu next to the `Publish` button.
+Change the story's name to "Part 2 - The Missouri Compromise."

 ## Exercise 3 - Adding Design Elements to StoryMaps
 ### Covers
 We'll start by working on the cover of the StoryMap, adding a photo from the Library of Congress of [slave quarters at the Ste.
 Genevieve Hotel](https://www.loc.gov/item/mo0918/) in Ste.
 Genevieve, MO.
 After we add the photo, we'll discuss the various arrangements covers can take on.